What Ski Boot Size Do You Need?

 Your shoe size is not your foot size

-A size 43 in one brand may not feel like a size 43 in another model.
+A size 43 in one shoe may not feel like a size 43 in another.
+Even inside the same brand, two models can fit differently.

 But ski boots are not normal shoes.